GeniusesOfSymfony/PubSubRouterBundle/README.md

                 - @GosNotificationBundle/Resources/config/pubsub/redis/notification.yml
 ```

-**NOTE** : Each router is insulated.
-If you several routers in the same class you will need to inject each router that you need.
+**NOTE** : Each router are insulated.
+If you have several routers in the same class you will need to inject each router that you need.

 Usage
 -----